girip11/typescript_learning/programming_typescript_boris_cherny/5_classes_and_interfaces.md

 > Interfaces do not emit JavaScript code, and only exist at compile time.

-- Interfaces cannot have default implementations while abstract classes can provide default implementations.
+- Interfaces **cannot have default implementations** while abstract classes can provide default implementations.

+- Incase we don't want to implement few methods of the interface, we can either make the class itself `abstract` with those members as `abstract` too or raise `Error("NotImplemented")` from those method.

 ## Classes are structurally typed

-- This is also known as duck typing.
+- This is also known as **duck typing**.

 > A class is compatible with any other type that shares its shape.